External Resources

 None

-Use no configured source when using a single engine instance to get started with StreamSets, or when your pipelines do not require external resources.
+Use no configured source when using a single engine instance to get started with IBM StreamSets, or when your pipelines do not require external resources.

 When you use no source, external resources are defined in the engine instance rather than the deployment.
 When your pipelines require access to external resources, you can upload the files to the engine instance.